schwynf/EMPLOYEE-TRACKER/README.md

 ![Repo Size](https://img.shields.io/github/repo-size/schwynf/EMPLOYEE-TRACKER) <br>

 ## Description <span id="d"></span>
 This is a content management system that allows users to interact with information stored in a mySQL database.
-It's a ready a to go solution to help a business organize it's workforce.
+It's a ready to go solution to help a business organize it's workforce.
 Feel free to leave a comment negative or positive.
 I am always looking to improve the application.

 ## Table of Contents
  <ul>